 These cultures all use quail eggs in their cuisine, and all of them use the eggs in different ways.
 Japan uses them raw over tuna and other fish.
 Meanwhile, Brazil uses them as a topping, fixing the boiled egg in place with a toothpick.
 The street food variety sees the egg hardboiled, dipped in batter, and deep-fried.
 Some areas even just skewer the hardboiled egg and sell it as it is.

 So you definitely eat them!
-Ultimately, there is not much of a difference in eating a quail egg and a chicken egg.
-The main difference being the animal the eggs are from.
+Ultimately, there is not much of a difference between eating a quail egg and a chicken egg.
+The main difference is the animal the eggs are from.
 The taste is even nearly identical!

 The result is an egg that is much thicker than its chicken counterpart, and much creamier.
 That’s not inherently a bad thing, though.
 There are plenty of stories of people trying quail eggs, and switching to them permanently because of the texture.

 On top of all that, quail eggs are actually super healthy for you.
 The eggs contain a high level of vitamin B. This vitamin works to prevent heart disease, as well as assist your digestive system, preventing disorders.